ehu009/2nd_mandatory/README.md

 ## Notifications

 * Rider detection (you are passing/or being passed by someone)
 * [Lunch](http://tdaglobalcycling.com/2013/04/the-lunch-truck/) or [coke-stop](http://tdaglobalcycling.com/2015/03/i-really-want-a-coke-stop/) detection.
 Other riders have stopped at this place.
+Give a notification when approaching.
+Can we detect the difference between lunch and a coke-stop?

-## Trending People
+## Friends

 * Produce a people model (collection of people) that are the most relevant to to a given rider.
 This is the people you cycle the most together with, or pass on your way.